-First time college students with no college credit will be assigned points for their individual ACT scores on the composite, math, and science sections.
+Students applying who do not have college experienc or are ecent high school graduates will be assigned points for their individual ACT scores on the composite, math, and science sections.
 Scores over 25 in each section will earn the maximum points.

 Students applying with college credit hours will be assigned 1 point for the following courses in which they earned a grade of “C” or higher (maximum of 15 points):